-Lead Researcher: Dr Rachael Sumner Study Site: The University of Auckland

-Phone: +64 022 4610242
+Lead Researcher: Dr Rachael Sumner Study Site: The University of Auckland Contact phone number: +64 022 4610242

-Email: r.sumner@auckland.ac.nz Ethics committee ref.: 21/CEN/201
+Ethics committee ref.: 21/CEN/201

 You are invited to take part in a study on the menstrual cycle and epilepsy.
 This Participant Information Sheet will help you decide if you'd like to take part or not.
 It sets out why we are doing the study, what your participation would involve, what the benefits and risks to you might be, and what would happen after the study ends.
+The Participant Information Sheet also includes a guide on how we will use the data and tissue (blood samples) you give us (Data and Tissue Management Guide).

 We will go through this information with you and answer any questions you may have in a screening visit.
 You do not have to decide today whether or not you will participate in this study.
 Before you decide you may want to talk about the study with other people, such as family, whānau, friends, or healthcare providers.
 Feel free to do this.

 If you agree to take part in this study, you will be asked to sign the Consent Form on the last page of this document.
 You will be given a copy of the Participant Information Sheet, the Data and Tissue Management Information Guide, and the Consent Form to keep.
-Your guardian or caregiver will also need to read this form as they will also have the opportunity to provide consent.
-Both of you have to sign the Consent/Assent Form in order for you to be able to participate in the study.